 Regular audits expose risks related to data availability, confidentiality, as well as integrity of IT processes and the overall infrastructure.
 This approach provides opportunities for organizations to resolve potential threats while ensuring business continuity.

 Sometimes companies might have to accept certain risks because of performance issues or budget constraints.
-Whenever this is the case, businesses must adapt to working in that environment with strict controls.
+Whenever this is the case, businesses must adapt to working in that environment with strict controls as well as know the difference between active scanning and passive scanning and agentless scanning versus agent-based scanning.
+Agentless network discovery can be important to consider.

 IT audits also ensure sensitive data security during an active data breach.
 IT teams will also be ready to respond to an active security event.